 4. And, to top it all off, I had to keep on top of delegating my investment fund monies into the proper accounts now 2x a month instead of the one.
 Ugh…first world problems 😉

-So, yeah, all of this time and frustration was not adding up to saving me from the volatility I was trying to avoid – whether it were my money or my sanity, I was losing it big time.
+So, yeah, all of this time and frustration was not adding up to saving me from the volatility I was trying to avoid – whether it was my money or my sanity, I was losing it big time.
 I needed to smooth the curve once again.
 And so I did.
-After a few months of experimenting I decided the 2 paycheck deal wasn’t for me.
+After a few months of experimenting, I decided the 2 paycheck deal wasn’t for me.